Chains | Crosses | bangles | bracelets | earrings | lockets | necklaces | pendants | rings | body jewellery

 "Mandrels"

-A tool used for shaping jewelry items.
+A tool used for shaping jewellery items.
 For rings, they are known as "Triblets" or Ring"mandrels" which is a long tapered tool made of steel that is marked in ring sizes from A to Z. (mandrels are used for more than just stretching rings e.g. bezels).
 The ring "mandral" is sometimes also used for shaping and forming rings.

 "Mokume Gane"

 A technique whereby the surface of the metal is decorated in such a way as to resemble the grains of a wood.
-It can be achieved using layers of metals of a different color soldered together.
+It can be achieved using layers of metals of a different colour soldered together.

-Pickling
+Pickling Silver

 The process of using chemicals to clean the metal after it has been heated.
 When the silver is heated, oxides appear of the surface which then can be removed by pickling.
-We use alum although Sulfuric acid is more than effective.
+We use alum although Sulphuric acid is more than effective.

 "Repousse"